dotnet/try-samples/LINQ/docs/query-syntax.md

 where n % 2 == 1
 ```

 Every *transformation* produces an output sequence from its input sequence.
 This transformation is a *filter*.
-The elements from the input sequence that satisfy the condition `n % 2 == 1` are produced as the output sequence.
+The `where` keyword defines a filter.
+The code `n % 2 == 1` is a *lambda expression* that defines the condition for elements that pass the filter.
 As you work through more lessons in this tutorial, you'll create more complicated transformations.
+These transformations use *lambda expressions* that can be more complicated expressions to define the behavior of the query.
 Another common transformation is to *order* the results.
 Add the following line between the `where` clause and the `select` clause:

 ```csharp
 orderby n descending